• Skip to primary navigation

 Labeled ingredients needed to make reese's peanut butter chip cookies laid out on a table.

-Below are notes about some of the ingredients for these chocolate chip peanut butter cup cookies.
+Below are notes about some of the ingredients.

-• Unsalted butter: Take the butter out of the fridge to sit at room temperature for 1-2 hours before making these cookies.
+• You’ll need 10 tablespoons of unsalted butter.
+That’s one stick plus 2 tablespoons.
+Take the butter out of the fridge to sit at room temperature for 1-2 hours before making these cookies.

-• Creamy peanut butter: Use commercial peanut butter such as Skippy.
+• Use commercial creamy peanut butter such as Skippy.
 I don’t recommend using natural peanut butter.
 If you’re a big peanut butter lover, try my chocolate peanut butter brownies and Nutter Butter bars.

-• All purpose flour: Spoon flour into your measuring cup rather than dredging the measuring cup in the flour.
+• Spoon your all-purpose flour into your measuring cup rather than dredging the measuring cup in the flour.
 This will prevent you from using too much flour.
+You can also use a kitchen scale for the most accurate measurement.

-• Brown sugar: Light or dark brown both work.
+• We’re using both granulated sugar and brown sugar.
+Light or dark brown sugar both work.
 I prefer the extra molasses flavor in dark brown sugar.

-• Mini chocolate chips: Use regular or mini semisweet chocolate chips.
+• Use regular or mini semisweet chocolate chips.
 I prefer mini chocolate chips because they disperse better throughout the cookies!

-• Peanut butter chips: Peanut butter chips add even more peanut butter flavor!
+• Peanut butter chips add even more peanut butter flavor!

 Please see complete recipe below for full list of ingredients and their measurements.